Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Parallelism-driven Rail Reconfiguration

 \subsection{\sysname System Architecture}

 We present \sysname, an application-layer control plane for parallelism-driven reconfiguration of optical circuit switches in rail-based datacenter fabrics.
 A distributed ML training job alternates between \emph{parallelism phases}: contiguous intervals during which all scale-out communication belongs to a single parallelism dimension (\eg all collectives are DP \allgather or \reducescatter, or all operations are PP \sendrecv).
-Phase boundaries \ie transitions like PP $\rightarrow$ DP, are the natural points at which the rail's circuit topology can be safely reconfigured without disrupting in-flight traffic.
+Phase boundaries, \ie transitions like PP $\rightarrow$ DP, are the natural points at which the rail's circuit topology can be safely reconfigured without disrupting in-flight traffic.

-\sysname exploits this structure by treating rail connectivity as an allocatable resource whose shape is derived from the upcoming collective's communication pattern, and reconfigures the optical fabric only at phase boundaries.
-To achieve this, \sysname introduces a control layer between ML training frameworks and collective communication libraries, comprising three components (Figure~\ref{fig:design}):
+\sysname exploits this structure by treating rail connectivity as an allocatable resource whose shape is derived from the upcoming collective's communication pattern, and reconfigures the optical fabric \del{only at phase boundaries}accordingly.
+To achieve this, \sysname introduces a control layer between ML training frameworks and collective communication libraries, comprising three components (Figure~\ref{fig:design}): the \textbf{\sysname shim}, which runs on every GPU rank within a job and intercepts collective calls, detects phase boundaries, and issues reconfiguration requests; the \textbf{\sysname controller}, spawned once per job, which synchronizes reconfiguration demands across ranks and forwards topology requests to the network; and the \textbf{\sysname network orchestrator}, spawned once per rail, which translates topology requests into OCS port-to-port programming commands.

-\begin{compactitem} \item The \myparab{\sysname shim} runs on every GPU rank within a job.
+\del{ \begin{compactitem} \item The \myparab{\sysname shim} runs on every GPU rank within a job.
 It intercepts collective calls, detects phase boundaries, and issues reconfiguration requests. \item The \myparab{\sysname controller} is spawned once per job.
 It synchronizes reconfiguration demands across ranks and forwards topology requests to the network. \item The \myparab{\sysname network orchestrator} is spawned once per rail.
-It translates topology requests into OCS port-to-port programming commands. \end{compactitem}
+It translates topology requests into OCS port-to-port programming commands. \end{compactitem}}

-In \sysname the data path for inter-GPU communication is simple: GPU $\rightarrow$ NIC $\rightarrow$optical fabric $\rightarrow$ NIC $\rightarrow$ GPU. \sysname's \emph{control path} decides which physical circuits are active at any instant.
+In \sysname, the data path for inter-GPU communication is simple: GPU $\rightarrow$ NIC $\rightarrow$optical fabric $\rightarrow$ NIC $\rightarrow$ GPU. \sysname's \emph{control path} decides which physical circuits are active at any instant.
 This separation keeps the datapath free of packet switching while allowing control logic to exploit parallelism-level hints available in the ML stack.
 Together, the shim and controller present an \emph{illusion of all-to-all} GPU connectivity.

 \myparab{The \sysname Shim.} One shim instance runs per GPU rank, so the number of shim instances equals the total number of GPUs in the job.
 Each shim maintains: (i)~a \emph{phase table}, populated during profiling, that records the sequence of parallelism phases and the communication operations that demarcate them; (ii)~an operation index $\mathit{idx}$ that tracks progress through the communication schedule; and (iii)~the current parallelism phase.
 Each shim handles all $N_{\mathit{parallel}}$ communication groups to which its GPU belongs.